heisluke/frontend-mentor-challenges/age-calculator-app-main/README.md

 ### What I learned

-One of challenges I encountered while building this was making the ```js new Date()``` take in the inputted value.
+One of challenges I encountered while building this was making the ```new Date()``` take in the inputted value.
 It took me iterating in the console to find out that it only takes in th value if there's a `/` or a `-` seperating the values.

 ```js
 let birthDate = new Date(userMonth+"-"+userDay+"-"+userYear);